Skip to main content

 • Growth Hormone Releasing Peptides (GHRPs) ∞ This family, which includes Ipamorelin and Hexarelin, works through a different but complementary mechanism.
 They mimic a hormone called ghrelin, binding to the GHSR receptor in the pituitary.
 This action amplifies the GHRH signal and also inhibits somatostatin, the hormone that tells the pituitary to stop releasing growth hormone.

-By using these peptides, particularly in combination, it is possible to generate a robust, naturalistic pulse of from your own pituitary.
+By using these peptides, particularly in combination, it is possible to generate a robust, naturalistic pulse of growth hormone from your own pituitary.
 This re-engagement of the pituitary is a critical step.
 It sends a powerful signal throughout the endocrine system that the period of dormancy is over.

 This renewed activity helps to re-establish the complex hormonal crosstalk necessary for physiological and psychological balance.
 The restoration of growth hormone itself initiates a cascade of reparative processes, beginning with the foundation of all recovery ∞ deep, restorative sleep.